budinero/faguilera/content/post/mplab-tips/index.md

 ---
 title: MPLAB
-subtitle: Tips and Problems resolutions.
+subtitle: Tips and problems resolution.

 # Summary for listings and search engines
-summary: Tips and problems resolutions for the Microchip MPLAB IDE Software.
+summary: Tips and problems resolution using Microchip MPLAB IDE software.

 # Link this post with a project
 projects: []